Anarchism in Argentina: Semana Trágica and Patagonia Rebelde

-From 1920 to 1922, there was a peasant uprising in Patagonia led by anarchists.
-The army, led by Colonel Héctor Varela, reacted by executing some 1,500 people.
+From 1920 to 1922, there was a ranch hand uprising in Patagonia led by anarchists.
+The army, led by Colonel Héctor Benigno Varela, reacted by executing some 1,500 people.
 Because of the remoteness of the region, the events did not become known in Buenos Aires at first.
-Once they did, the anarchist movement started a campaign against the "killer of Patagonia", as they called Varela.
+Once they did, the anarchist movement started a campaign against the "butcher of Patagonia", as they called Varela.
 This led the Tolstoyan anarchist Kurt Gustav Wilckens to assassinate the colonel on January 23, 1923.

 The movement's decline continued nevertheless.
 It was intensified by both strife within the movement and government persecution.

 The rise of Argentine pistolero in the 1920s saw an increase in bombings and expropriations, though denounced by other anarchist leaders.
 Anarchists like Miguel Roscigna and Severino Di Giovanni engaged in expropriations affiliated with the criminal world to fund the social revolution, publishing, and political prisoners.
 Expropriative anarchism peaked in the late 1920s and was suppressed after the 1930 military coup.